-To support and extend our students' knowledge and skills in investigating our world scientifically, this elective course allows students to delve deeper into concepts and projects that may have sparked their interest in their Stage 4 and 5 Science class.
+To support and extend our students' knowledge and skills in investigating our world scientifically, this elective course allows students to delve deeper into concepts and projects that may have sparked their interest in their Stage 4 Science class.

-This course is modelled after the new and exciting Stage 6 course "Investigating Science" in Years 11 and 12.
-Students will have the option to complete at least one project of their choosing to hone their skills of investigation to enable them to follow a passion for a particular area of study.
+This course is modelled after the Stage 6 course "Investigating Science" in Years 11 and 12.
+Students will have the option to complete one project of their choosing to hone their skills of investigation to enable them to follow a passion for a particular area of study.